 “Next on our itinerary is the petrified forest,” said our guide as he came by our hotel to pick us up.
 “That’s interesting,” I thought to myself, curious to find out what a petrified forest looked like.
-We were on a week long tour to Northern Kenya’s Sibiloi National Park with Bountiful Safaris.
+We were on a week long tour to Northern Kenya’s Sibiloi National Park.
 The drive from our hotel to Karsa Gate (the main entrance to the Sibiloi National Park) was about an hour or so.
 It took another half an hour from the entrance to reach the site of the petrified forest.

 Discovered by researchers in the early 70’s, this site of numerous fossilised sections of trees, dates back to prehistoric times.
 According to our guide, this scrub land was once covered with lakes, rivers and lush rain forest.
 Powerful torrential rivers carried fallen trees into a vast swampland.
 The trees sank deep into the morass absorbing sediment and large amounts of the minerals in the water.
 Over an inordinate amount of time the trees became fossilised and turned into stone.

 We immediately embarked on the trek up the hill.
 Most of the petrified tree trunks are strewn across a hilly terrain.
 Which means the petrified forest is mainly accessible by foot.
 It was hot.
 The sun was merciless.
 Eleven o’clock and the heat of the day was already in the mid-30s.
 Plodding up, using the protruding roots and rocks as support, I steadily made my way to the top following a marked path.
 Interspersed with huge logs of stone and countless broken chunks strewn about the ground, the hike gives you an up close and touchable experience with the petrified trunks.